akononovicius/physRisk-content-repository/articles/2017/ab-modelis.md

 Thus one just needs to randomly pick agent and change his state according to the given transition probabilities.
-In the applet bellow during one time unit all agents have a chance to switch their state once (on average as agents are picked randomly).
+In the applet below during one time unit all agents have a chance to switch their state once (on average as agents are picked randomly).